miyasaka-kion/jekyll_console_blog/index.md

   parse_block_html: true
 ---

+Info: The current website is under construction.
+Translation and the transfer of website resources is in progress.

 # Introduction
 The website will be a continuation of my existing tech blog, primarily dedicated to documenting content related to C++ and software development.
 After all, I'm not a frontend engineer, and I happen to be an ASCII enthusiast—so I created this website.